michelle083/michelle083/README.md

 ## Hello!👋
 My name is Michelle Orru.
 I am an undergraduate student at Midwestern State University about to graduate with a BS in Computer Science.
-I am very interested in mobile development and web development.
+I am truly interested in mobile and web development.

 - 🔭 I’m currently working on my Portfolio Website